saeedghsh/arrangement/docs/NOTES.md

 happens when the angles of tangent to two tangent half-edge differ after the 7th digit of the fractional part

-[vx] the angle restriction in arc description
+- [x] the angle restriction in arc description

-[vx] if a bunch of curves intersect in a way that there are more than one nodes, it will result in at least one half-edge. consequently the face identification will initiate, but if there is no face, it will become problematic.
+- [x] if a bunch of curves intersect in a way that there are more than one nodes, it will result in at least one half-edge. consequently the face identification will initiate, but if there is no face, it will become problematic.
 TODO: Of each subgraph construct a graph, only of positive half edges, start face identification only if there is a close path in it.
 What I Have Done: added the following to the find_successor_... if len(candidateEdges) == 0: return allHalfEdgeIdx.index(twinIdx)
 this unforunately will result in a having faces with null area for instance, if a subgraph contains no cycle (i.e. a tree)

-[v] decomposition.find_neighbours()
+- [x] decomposition.find_neighbours()
 does not check the holes in both direction

-[v] test_cases_key[23]
+- [x] test_cases_key[23]
 the superFace is not identified correctly!
 hypothesis:
 when a subdivision returns only two face, of which one is superFace the sum of the internal angles of superFace is always bigger than the corresponding value of the inner face.

-[v] test_cases_key[23]
+- [x] test_cases_key[23]
 what I define as the side of the half-edge, is actually the direction of the half-edge with respect to the theta value of the underlying curve Using it as side, casued a big trouble in finding the superFace,